rexkerr/liaw2013/containers/how_do_I_create_a_variable_sized_array.md

-## How do I Crerate a Variable Sized Array?
+## How do I Create a Variable Sized Array?

 C++ arrays are not variable sized and do not support dynamic resizing.
 That said, there is a container, std::vector<T>, that gives you the